Kieran815/ga_tic_tac_toe/README.md

 ### Potential Extra Tic Tac Toe Features

-- Keep track of multiple game rounds with a win, lose and tie counter
+- Keep track of multiple game rounds with a win, lose and tie counter **COMPLETED**
 - Allow players to customize their tokens (X, O, name, picture, etc)
 - Use localStorage to persist data locally to allow games to continue after page refresh or loss of internet connectivity
 - Involve Audio in your game
 - Create an AI opponent: teach JavaScript to play an unbeatable game against you
-- Make your site fully responsive so that it is playable from a mobile phone
+- Make your site fully responsive so that it is playable from a mobile phone **COMPLETED**
 - Get inventive with your styling e.g. use hover effects or animations

 ## README Suggestions